whisperice/NTierMvcCustomerSystem/README.md

 * If some dependencies can not be recognised, please <b>Clean/Build Solution</b>, <b>Close Solution</b> and <b>Open Solution</b> agian.
 Since the whole dependencies are up to 114Mb, so it may take time before they are downloaded.
 * Please note the .Net Framework version is 4.6.1

+## Note for the Test Cases and Data Source File
+1. Please make sure the program have read/write right to D:\, otherwise the test project can not generate the files used for test, and the test cases will be failed.
+2. If you would like to change the generated test files to specific path, please modify the DataSourcePath value in NTierMvcCustomerSystem\NTierMvcCustomerSystem.Tests\Common\TestConstants.cs
+3. Normally, the data source json file for the details of all customers will be located in the executing path.
+The path is like "C:\Users\dyt\AppData\Local\Temp\Temporary ASP.NET Files\vs\.....".
+Since call notes are content, they are not stored together with the data source file.
+Call notes for different customers are saved in separated files.
+4. But if the program doesn't have the right of read/write to that path, please change the below two values to a path, where the program has read/write right, to make the program work.
+<add key="DataSourcePath" value="D:\TempFolderForExecuting" /> in NTierMvcCustomerSystem\NTierMvcCustomerSystem\Web.config
+<add key="DataSourcePath" value="D:\TempFolderForExecuting" /> in NTierMvcCustomerSystem\NTierMvcCustomerSystem.Tests\App.config

+## Note for Log
+1. Log files are located under NTierMvcCustomerSystem\NTierMvcCustomerSystem\logs
+2. Now the log level is DEBUG.
+I know in production environment, normally the log level should not be DEBUG, but I just leave it for you to see more logs in log file.
+3. If you would like to change it to INFO level, please change the enabled value to false in the following place.
+<logger name="*" minlevel="Debug" writeTo="logfile" enabled="true" final="true" /> in NTierMvcCustomerSystem\NTierMvcCustomerSystem\Nlog.config

 ## Solution Structure
 The whole solution contains 6 projects.